 “When people are desperate, they do whatever they can to get out,” she says.

-Her contacts in Afghanistan told her that the Taliban have already started kidnapping women to use them as sex slaves and prohibiting them from leaving the house and going to school or work.
+Her contacts in Afghanistan told her that the Taliban have already started kidnapping women to use them as sex slaves and prohibiting them from leaving the house to go to school or work.

 Many of the women Nor helps are single mothers.
 Some are unmarried, others lost their husbands during the bombings that took place over the twenty years of conflict, a few are in Malaysia with their spouses.